 More than 60 percent of Massachusetts is covered by forests.
 If kept intact, these forests will continue to provide climate, habitat, cultural, recreational, and economic benefits.
 If they are cut, these values will be diminished or lost.
 None of state’s public conservation lands have guaranteed protection from logging.

-Despite this disappointing outcome, the public surge of support for forest protection prompted Governor Maura Healey and her administration to launch in 2023 their “Forests as Climate Solutions” initiative, “to ensure that Massachusetts’ forests are conserved and managed to optimize carbon sequestration and storage, and mitigate climate harms, as part of meeting the state’s aggressive climate goals.”
+There is growing public support for forest protection.
+Responding to this support, Governor Maura Healey and her administration launched in 2023 the “Forests as Climate Solutions” initiative.
+The goal was “to ensure that Massachusetts’ forests are conserved and managed to optimize carbon sequestration and storage, and mitigate climate harms, as part of meeting the state’s aggressive climate goals.”

-This included the appointment by the Executive Office of Energy and Environmental Affairs (EEA) of the Climate Forestry Committee (CFC), which issued a report that raised numerous critical issues.
+This initiative included the appointment by the Executive Office of Energy and Environmental Affairs (EEA) of a Climate Forestry Committee (CFC) of scientists and forestry experts.
+In late 2023, the CFC issued a report that raised numerous critical issues.
 RESTORE summarized the key findings and conclusions of the committee.

 RESTORE and the organization, Standing Trees, submitted comments on the CFC report that highlighted its most important findings and conclusions, and urged the state to take action to implement them.
 You can read our comments here.